maalls/rei/README.md

 # rei

 Rei is a personal assistant framework to act on your behalf in a telegram group chat.
-If it can't replies, it will ask you what to do in a private channel in order to pursue.
+If it can't reply, it will ask you what to do in a private channel in order to pursue.

 ## Installation